The University of Surrey attracts leading academics from around the world, who are acknowledged as experts in their fields.

 Professor Proudman has overseen the development of the School of Veterinary Medicine which welcomed its first cohort of BVMSci Veterinary Medicine & Science students in autumn 2014.

 "The School of Veterinary Medicine is a terrifically exciting and inspiring place to work and study.
-We have an innovative curriculum, purpose-designed buildings, talented and motivated staff recruited from around the world and we are starting to win research funding."Chris Proudman, Professor and Head of School of Veterinary Medicine
+We have an innovative curriculum, purpose-designed buildings, talented and motivated staff recruited from around the world and we are starting to win research funding."Prof Christopher Proudman, Professor and Head of School of Veterinary Medicine